Daksharma90/Mixed_Language_Detection_Hindi-Marathi/README.md

 # Mixed_Language_Detection_Hindi-Marathi

-This is code to leverage my Previous two models and classify the sentences whether written in roman, native, pure Marathi or pure Hindi, or mixed Hindi and Marathi correctly.
+This is code to leverage my Previous M-BERT tuned models and classify the sentences whether written in roman, native, pure Marathi or pure Hindi, or mixed Hindi and Marathi correctly.

 Models used:
 1) https://huggingface.co/GautamDaksh/Hindi-Marathi_Classifier